Two Regimes

 Further Recommendations

-Ideally, this lesson will be started on a Friday so that students will have the weekend to complete the reading of the memoir for Day 2 classwork on the following Monday.
+Ideally, this lesson will be started on a Thursday so that students will have the weekend to complete the reading of the memoir and the excerpt worksheet for Day 3 classwork on the following Monday.

 Short Summary

 This lesson will expose students to a primary source memoir written by a Ukrainian woman who lived under the Stalinist Soviet Union, survived the Holodomor 1932-1933, experienced the invasion and occupation of Ukraine by Nazi Germany, witnessed the roundup of 7,500 Jews (who were then murdered and buried outside the city limits), and then was deported with her daughters to work as a slave laborer in Nazi Germany.
 Students will analyze her memoir to assess the role of Ostarbeiters as slave laborers.
-As a culminating assignment, students will write a 3-4pp response to the writing prompt using examples from the memoir and the secondary source websites as evidence.
+As a culminating assignment, students will write a 3-4 page response to the writing prompt using examples from the memoir excerpts and additional course materials as evidence.

 Sponsored in part by the State of Florida, Department of State, Division of Cultural Affairs, the Florida Council on Arts and Culture and the Foundation for Leon County Schools.